5.12. Double Submit Protection¶

 5.12.2.3.8.
 How to use transaction token check in View (JSP)¶

-tag is recommended as a method to submit it as a request parameter after carrying out Settings for using a transaction token check.firstView.jsp
+<form:form> tag is recommended as a method to submit it as a request parameter after carrying out Settings for using a transaction token check.- firstView.jsp

 <h1>First</h1> <form:form method="post" action="transactionTokenCheckExample"> <input type="submit" name="second" value="second" /> </form:form>